Priyap375/sql-projects/odin-advance-sql/README.md

-In this exercise, we'll be working with a simplified version of an Instagram-like database schema.
+In this exercise, I have worked with a simplified version of an Instagram-like database schema.
 This schema represents the core components of a social media platform where users can post photos, like, comment, follow each other, and more.

-Use a range of advanced SQL functions, including window functions, grouping, and subqueries, to perform intricate data analysis tasks on the provided database.
-These functions enable you to extract meaningful insights from complex datasets, enhancing your ability to work with real-world scenarios.
+Used a range of advanced SQL functions, including window functions, grouping, and subqueries, to perform intricate data analysis tasks on the provided database.
+These functions enabled me to extract meaningful insights from complex datasets, enhancing my ability to work with real-world scenarios.